gaissmai/iprange/README.md

 func (r *IPRange) UnmarshalBinary(data []byte) error
 ```

-## Advanced
+## Advanced features
-For more advanced functionality IPRange implements the interval.Interface for fast lookups.
+For more advanced functionality IPRange implements the `interval.Interface` for fast lookups.

 see also: https://github.com/gaissmai/interval